3Easy/responsiveimage/readme.md

 # Responsive Image

-This script checks if an image is larger than a specified width, then loads in a higher resolution image, choosing the most appropriately sized image for the current viewport measurements.
+The script checks if an image is larger than a specified width, then loads in a higher resolution image.
+It compares the current viewport width to an array of user set breakpoints then updates the `src` to the most appropriately sized image.
 This is an [ExpressionEngine](http://expressionengine.com/) focussed implementation, but can be adapted easily for use elsewhere.

 #### Method

-* Adhering the the principles of mobile first, the smallest image is included in the markup
+* Adhering the the principles of mobile first, the smallest image should be included in the markup
-* We use an `id="responsiveimage"` on the`img` element to trigger the magic
+* The user sets the breakpoint values in the array to match the image options they have prepared
-* No additional `class`es or `data` attributes pointing to other image sources are required
+* We use an `id="responsiveimage"` on the`img` element to trigger the script
-* Automatically created images at multiple sizes, using EE, are waiting in the wings
+* No need for additional `class` or `data` attributes pointing to other image sources are required
 * The script compares the viewport width to a number of breakpoints in the script
 * And switches the path to the most appropriately sized image